rishabhbatra10/coursera_courses/README.md

-# coursera machine learning quizes
+# Coursera Machine Learning quizes
+# Machine Learning - By Andrew Ng
-Solutions to the quizes of Andrew Ngs Machine Learning Course on Coursera <br/>
+Solutions to the quizes of Andrew Ngs of Standford University Machine Learning Course on Coursera. <br/>

 #### Week 1
-Open the file for [week1](week1.md)
+Open the file for [week1](ml/week1.md) <br/>